ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 is less than or equal to 1 the target value is not Winsorised, the associated oultier weight is set to
 1 and the marker set as NW_AG.

-* _Do we need the caveat in the original for design weight = 1 && calibration != 1 and design weight
-multiplied by calibration factor is < 1 ?_ It seems this is already captured by the above constraints?

 Any target value that has been marked as NW_FE or NW_AG must be removed from Winsorisation calculations